saw-leipzig/csv2cmi/README.md

 For now it is a rather stupid program:
 * it assumes provided person ids are a [GND number from the German National Library](http://www.dnb.de/gnd)
-* there is no way to differentiate between persons (persName) and organizations
 * only a single date can be set

 ## Usage